 Offers from financial institutions change quickly; it is your responsibility to ensure the accuracy of these offers on their website when applying for a card.
 Flytrippers will not accept any responsibility for the accuracy of the offers or the result of your actions.

 American Express is not responsible for maintaining or monitoring the accuracy of information on this website.
 For full details and current product information click on the provided links to proceed to product website.
 All the information was independently collected by Flytrippers and not provided by financial institutions.

 Flytrippers’ website does not contain all available credit card offers or all available credit card companies on the market.
 Flytrippers never shares an offer if it is not considered advantageous for certain travelers, at its sole discretion.

 All articles and pages on Flytrippers’ website are merely personal opinions of a general nature and are for informational purposes only and should not be considered as advice for specific situations.
-It is your responsibility to perform your own personal research to make sure that Travel Hacking is appropriate for your own situation.
+It is your responsibility to perform your own personal research to make sure that travel rewards points are appropriate for your own situation.

 The opinions expressed on Flytrippers’ website are those of the authors only and have not been provided, approved, endorsed, or ratified by any third party mentioned on the site.